erikdubois/Arc-Theme-Colora/README.md

 You have to change the names manually.
 Easier then looking in the files where to change what.

-I copy them manually to ~/.themes were I can make further enhancements and changes.
+I move them manually to ~/.themes were I can make further enhancements and changes.

 Rename the folders so that they are unique.